Art-Sells/Arells/Build-Notes.md

 ## Arells v1 (Import/Custody Bitcoin)

 ## Test
+- LogIn & SignUp
+1. after button is clicked, initiate createUserWallet from signer.tsx
+- MASSTester:
+1. integrate createMASSWallet from signer.tsx
+1. create initiateMASS in signer.tsx to use
+2. create Mass id display to show id, and MASS balances.
+3. test initiateMASS with $1 maximum from userAddress (then set to increate to $4k)
 - HPMMASSTester:
 1. refactor USDC/CBBTC equivalents (might not need)
-2. handleCBBTCSupplication: change to createMASSWallets button
 - HPMarchitecture process for LPP v1
-1. If userAddress (USDC) !== 0, then createMASSWallet from signer.tsx
+1. If userAddress (USDC) !== 0, then createMASSWallet from signer.tsx, then initiateMASS from same wallet
-2. create signer.tsx function that initiates (transfers) anything from $0-$4k (test with $1 maximum) total USDC from userAddress to massAddress (triggers new VatopGroup creation of which massAddress & massPrivateKey is attached (check import function (delete aBTC APIs from UserContext and folder APIs if necessary) in HPMarchitecture and update save/updateVatopGroups as well as)).
+2. Integrate into initiateMASS: create new VatopGroup of which massAddress is attached (check import function (delete aBTC APIs from UserContext and folder APIs if necessary) in HPMarchitecture and update save/updateVatopGroups as well as).
 3. VatopGroup
 - cVatop: number = 0
 - cpVatop: number = 0